-Currently, only citizens of Kosovo, Russia, Turkey and Ukraine require a visa to enter Croatia, even if only for a short term visit.
+Nationals of certain countries require a visa to enter Croatia, even if only for a short term visit.
 To see if you need a visa to travel to Croatia, go here.
 For nationals of these countries, you can apply for a visa online here.
-However, Kosovo nationals whom already possess a Schengen visa can enter Croatia without obtaining a secondary visa.

 If you plan to stay in Croatia longer than what is allowed for your nationality as a tourist, you’ll need a residence permit.

 Before going to the MUP (police station) to apply for a residence permit, make sure you know which permit you qualify for and the requirements for the permit.